monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-groups.rst

 Genotype phenotype associations
 ===============================

 Last, let's explore the associations.

-The results include a table with all tested HPO terms ordered by the corrected p value (Benjamini-Hochberg FDR):
+GPSEA displays the associations between genotypes and HPO terms in a table, one HPO term per row.
+The rows are ordered by the corrected p value and nominal p value in descending order.

 >>> from gpsea.view import summarize_hpo_analysis
 >>> summary_df = summarize_hpo_analysis(hpo, result)